CollabAR-Source/CollabAR-Code/README.md

 The normalized entropy ***S*** measures the recognition quality and the confidence of the distortion tolerant image recognizer on the recognition of an image instance. ***P*** is the probability vector of the base expert on an image instance.
 We propose to use the normalized entropy  ***S*** as the auxiliary feature to help aggregate the probability vectors ***P***  of the base experts.
 You can find details about how to caculate ***S*** and how to aggregate ***P*** in IPSN paper.

 ### 2.2 The Auxiliary-assisted multiview ensembler inference
 The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/multiUser_inference.py.
-As an example, we provide a group of multi-view images for the auxiliary-assisted multiview ensembler inference.

 1. Run the script as follows: python .\multiUser_inference.py -multi-view-folder
    - *multi-view-folder*: indicates dir that contains the multi-view images.
 2. You can see the *confidence scores*, *inference result* of a single image and also the aggregated *inference result* of all the images in the folder.

+As an example, we provide a group of multi-view images for the auxiliary-assisted multiview ensembler inference.
+   - Run the script as follows: python .\trainExpert.py pristine.
+   - The generated weights named "*pristine_expert.hdf5*" will be saved in a created folder named "*weights*".
+   - Uncomment the 113th line in the script.
+   - Run the script as follows: python .\trainExpert.py GN.
+   - The generated weights named "*Gaussian_noise_expert.hdf5*" will be saved in a created folder named "*weights*".

 ## 3. <span id="3">Citation</span>